calydia/blog-forestry-gatsby/src/pages/posts/the-most-addicting-game-of-the-year-award-goes-to-beatsaber.md

   which means that one or both will come lay on my feet or next to my feet.
 I can still play, but I do need to be a bit careful so I won't step on them or kick them.
-  My fiancé hasn't tried the game yet, so we don't know how much participation he gets from the cats, but I do think that the cats participate more with me.</p><p>I like that Beat Saber has a campaign with different kinds of challenges.
+  My fiancé hasn't tried the game yet, so we don't know how much participation he gets from the cats, but I do think that the cats participate more with me.</p><p>But in all seriousness, the real challenge for me with this game is that I have trouble registering the cubes in my peripheral vision and the more cubes in my vision area in general, the more real trouble I have of actually registering what I should be doing.
+I hope that by playing this game I will get my eyes to get used to these kinds of movements and might be able to progress to more difficult levels later on.</p><p>I like that Beat Saber has a campaign with different kinds of challenges.
   It helps keep the game more interesting.
 You can add those challenge types to any songs in the game yourself too.
 It's also great that the game has several difficulty levels.
 It helps people with different skill levels or physical shape to be able to play the game and enjoy it.
 I've tried a couple of expert levels so far, and some of them just had me stop the level immediately and say no way.
 I'll give those levels another go when I've played a bit more and am more familiar with the level styles.
 Challenging yourself is one fun thing in the game as well.
 It might get boring if everything was super easy.</p><p>One complaint people have had is that the songs in the game don't have that much variation.
 If you dislike computer music, you might not enjoy the songs so much.
 But there are a lot of people creating their own levels with a wider range of songs and you can add those to your game.
 There are in game purchases for songs as well, though there aren't that many of those yet.
 The game makers have said there will be more variation in the music and that they will keep making the game better and better.
 I do like the music styles in the game, though, so I have no complaints about the music.</p><p>I even ordered Oculus Quest prescription lens adapter so that I might be able to play without my glasses.</p><p>I mention in the title that the game is addictive.
 After I first played the game, I woke up the next morning thinking about when I could play the game again.
 The songs were playing in my head and I just wanted to start moving my arms around.
 And this continued after I played the second time.
 And the third time.
 I just fell in love with the game.
 I really recommend trying it out if you have the gear for it.
 There is a free sample available.</p>
 photo_credits: ''
 image_alt_text: Beat Saber visuals